Wednesday, September 27, 2017

 We consider matching under costly information acquisition (e.g., interviewing) by a stylized one-to-one market where (i) Students’ rankings over Universities are based on perfect information but (ii) Universities’ rankings over Students are based on partial information (e.g., exam score) and improvable by interview.
 Each University in Stage 1 chooses two students to interview and in Stage 2 submits a ranking to a Center which implements the University optimal stable matching.
 This game mimics the National Intern Resident Matching Program game.
 We show that pure strategy Nash equilbria, implying stable interview schedules, may fail to exist.
 There is a unique pure strategy equilibrium where interviewees hierarchically overlap (forming a “ladder”) if and only if students’ preferences are “effectively homogeneous”.

-Professor Emre Dogan (National Research University Higher School of Economics
+Professor Emre Dogan (National Research University Higher School of Economics, Moscow, Russia)

 Ordinal Efficiency and Implementing Random Assignment by Sequential Object Lotteries

 We study the random assignment problem.
 We provide two new conditions and show that they are equivalent to the well known ordinal efficiency criterion.
-The equivalence with the first one – sequentially full distribution of objects (SFDO) – suggests that the natural procedure to impelemnt (should be corrected as implement) an ordinally efficient random assignment is by sequential object lotteries rather than the canonical procedure that draws lotteries over deterministic assignments.
+The equivalence with the first one – sequentially full distribution of objects (SFDO) – suggests that the natural procedure to implement an ordinally efficient random assignment is by sequential object lotteries rather than the canonical procedure that draws lotteries over deterministic assignments.
 Moreover, it yields an easy and more importantly very intuitive algorithm to check whether a random assignment is ordinally efficient or not.
-The equivalence of ordinal efficiency to our second condition – perceived procedural fairness – suggests that for individuals to unanimously percieve (should be corrected as perceive) the impelementation (should be corrected as implementation) of a random assignment by a sequence of object lotteries fair, the random assignment should necessarily be ordinally efficient.
+The equivalence of ordinal efficiency to our second condition – perceived procedural fairness – suggests that for individuals to unanimously perceive the implementation of a random assignment by a sequence of object lotteries fair, the random assignment should necessarily be ordinally efficient.

 17.00 Closing Remarks